 If you have any more information or tales about Three Oaks, we invite you to please email them to us, so we can add to this page.
 Many folks and fascinating stories have been associated with this grand house since 1895, and we will always look forward to learning more.

 Home More...
-The Veranda The Golden Rose The Magnolia The Ginocchio Gallery Events Contact Us History Links
+The Veranda The Victorian The Golden Rose The Magnolia The Ginocchio Gallery Events Contact Us History Links